mozuma/mozuma/docs/references/stores.md

 These stores can be used if you want to store model states locally or on S3 storage.

-::: mlmodule.stores.local.LocalStateStore
+::: mozuma.stores.local.LocalStateStore
     selection:
         members: none

-::: mlmodule.stores.s3.S3StateStore
+::: mozuma.stores.s3.S3StateStore
     selection:
         members: none

-::: mlmodule.stores.github.GitHUBReleaseStore
+::: mozuma.stores.github.GitHUBReleaseStore
     selection:
         members: none

 ## Write your own store

-A store should inherit [`AbstractStateStore`][mlmodule.stores.abstract.AbstractStateStore] and implement the `save`, `load` and `get_state_keys` methods.
+A store should inherit [`AbstractStateStore`][mozuma.stores.abstract.AbstractStateStore] and implement the `save`, `load` and `get_state_keys` methods.

-::: mlmodule.stores.abstract.AbstractStateStore
+::: mozuma.stores.abstract.AbstractStateStore

-For stores used to download states of a single model, it can be useful to subclass the [`AbstractListStateStore`][mlmodule.stores.list.AbstractListStateStore] directly.
+For stores used to download states of a single model, it can be useful to subclass the [`AbstractListStateStore`][mozuma.stores.list.AbstractListStateStore] directly.
 This makes it easier to define a store from a fix set of states as it is often the case when integrating the weights from external sources (pre-trained states for a paper, hugging face...).
-See [`SBERTDistiluseBaseMultilingualCasedV2Store`][mlmodule.models.sentences.distilbert.stores.SBERTDistiluseBaseMultilingualCasedV2Store]
+See [`SBERTDistiluseBaseMultilingualCasedV2Store`][mozuma.models.sentences.distilbert.stores.SBERTDistiluseBaseMultilingualCasedV2Store]
 for an example.

-::: mlmodule.stores.list.AbstractListStateStore
+::: mozuma.stores.list.AbstractListStateStore